Persephone (wrestler): Consejo Mundial de Lucha Libre (2023–present)

+In 2023, Peresophone signed with AAA's rival promotion Consejo Mundial de Lucha Libre (CMLL).
 In CMLL, Persephone notably has had a feud with Tessa Blanchard and generally is a ruda, an evil character, as opposed to the tecnicas who are the good doers.
-She won the 2024 Campeonato de Amazonas (the title for the best female wrestler in CMLL) after defeating veteran Zeuxis in an upset during the championship finals on October 18, 2024.
+She won the 2024 Campeonato de Amazonas after defeating veteran Zeuxis in an upset during the championship finals on October 18, 2024.
+At La Noche de las Amazonas ("The Night of the Amazons") on March 6, 2026, Persephone defeated Mercedes Moné to win the CMLL World Women's Championship.